dcunited001/dcunited001.github.io/_drafts/2016-06-05-im-not-religious-im-spiritual-3-my-own-beliefs.md

     - and furthermore, it still leaves us with the responsibility of dealing with the problem of nihilism, which Nietszche feared.

-Even if someone manages to purge all memory of me as an individual, you will never manage to purge all reflections of me which are alive inside all of us.
+Even if someone manages to purge all memory of an individual, you will never manage to purge all reflections of that person which are alive inside all of us.
 Those fragments don't need to be linked by name to survive -- in fact anonymity was a crucial element, as the love and oneness we strive for would lose power and relevance if it were